Mangu/iot-hadr/README.md

 3. `az eventhubs eventhub create --name devicetwin --namespace-name {yournamespacename} --resource-group  {your resource group name}`
 4. `az eventhubs namespace authorization-rule keys list --name RootManageSharedAccessKey --namespace-name {yournamespacename} --resource-group  {your resource group name}`

 The last command gets the connection string for the eventhubs namespace we just created.
 Take note of the `primaryConnectionString` as we will need it later.
+Also, copy the value of the id property from step 2 as {registryResourceId}.

 >Note: In this sample, we are using the root key.
 In a production environment you will want to create a policy with more restricted access.